-- A. The K-9 teams shall satisfactorily complete the required training and be certified by law enforcement oriented K-9 trainer selected by the Covington Police Department. - B. Handlers will maintain a regular training program.
-The K-9 handlers will document all training activities and maintain a record of the training. - C. The handlers must be willing to use off-duty time to practice techniques and strengthen skill levels. - Requests for additional training will be handled according to departmental policy concerning training. - E. All training drugs utilized by the K-9 units are maintained in the safe located in the Evidence Room lobby.
+- A. The K-9 teams shall satisfactorily complete the required training and be certified by law enforcement-oriented K-9 trainer selected by the Covington Police Department. - B. Handlers will maintain a regular training program, including monthly in-service and annual re-certification.
+The K-9 handlers will document all training activities and maintain a record of the training. - C. The handlers must be willing to use off-duty time to practice techniques and strengthen skill levels. - D. Requests for additional training will be handled according to departmental policy concerning training. - E. All training drugs utilized by the K-9 units are maintained in the safe located in the Evidence Room lobby.
 This safe shall be used exclusively for the storage of the training drugs. - F. All training drugs shall be inspected, weighed, sealed and cataloged prior to use by the K-9 officers with the assistance of the Evidence Custodian. - G. When the K-9 officer checks out drug contraband for training purposes, he will abide by the following rules: - 1.
-The K-9 officers will sign out the drug contraband from the K-9 Evidence safe using the evidence log book located in the safe. - 2.
+The K-9 officers will sign out the drug contraband from the K-9 Evidence safe using the evidence logbook located in the safe. - 2.
 All drug contraband will be returned before the end of the tour of duty, upon the completion of training. - 3.
-When the K-9 officer finishes training with the drug contraband, he will sign it back into the secured K-9 evidence drop safe as required by the Evidence SOP.
+When the K-9 officer finishes training with the drug contraband, he will place it into a secured evidence locker.
+The drug contraband will be weighed by an evidence technician and returned to the secured K-9 evidence drop safe as required by the Evidence SOP.
+A log sheet will be completed by both the k-9 officer and evidence technician.